TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DirectoryStructure/Index.rst

 :file:`var/`
 ============

-Directory for temporary files that contains private files (e.g. cached Fluid templates) and should not be publicly available.
+Directory for temporary files that contains private files (e.g. cache and logs files) and should not be publicly available.
 See also :ref:`Environment-configuring-paths` for a more detailed description.

 .. _directory-var-labels: